beyz4n/odeal-hackathon/flutter-app/README.md

 1. Create an `api_keys.dart` file in the `src` directory, as detailed in the [accompanying article](https://alexandre-lipp.medium.com/chatgpt-clone-with-flutter-and-azure-openai-95b4aa908f3f).
 Ensure that you securely store your
    API keys and other sensitive information.
+   (We cannot put the "build" folder to the github due to restrictions on size and amount.

-2. Clone or download this repository to your local machine.
+3. Clone or download this repository to your local machine.

-3. Set up a Flutter development environment if you haven't already.
+4. Set up a Flutter development environment if you haven't already.

-4. Run the application on your local environment and start exploring the chatbot capabilities.
+5. Run the application on your local environment and start exploring the chatbot capabilities.

 ## Features